What should I bring?

 What happens if there is bad weather or the water is rough?

-This is very rare as the Kona Coast is blessed with the best weather, least rain, and calmest water in the state.
+The Kona Coast is blessed with the best weather, least rain, and calmest water in the state.
 The occasional gloomy sky can quickly turn sunny.
-For this reason, no trip will be cancelled prior to 30 minutes before its scheduled time of departure.
-If the trip is canceled, we will make every effort to reschedule your trip (subject to availability) for a later time during your stay on the island.
+For this reason our highly experienced Captains will assess ocean contitions 30 minutes prior to tour departure.
+No trip will be cancelled prior to 30 minutes before its scheduled time of departure.
+If the trip is cancelled due to unsafe ocean conditions, we will make every effort to reschedule your trip (subject to availability) for a later time during your stay on the island.
 If that is not possible, we will cheerfully refund your full purchase amount.
+We do run rain or shine.

 Generally we have fewer problems with seasickness than regular boats and large catamarans because of the open air, fast-moving nature of our vessels.
 However, while our vessels will affect far fewer guests, there are still people who are strongly susceptible and will become seasick no matter what.
-We suggest an over-the-counter medication for those people to ensure a fun adventure.
-Also let your captain know of your concerns, many of them have great island remedies – that work!
+If you decide to take an over-the-counter medication, we recommend taking the recommended dose the night before your trip and the morning of your trip.
+We do not offer refunds due to sea sickness.

 When or how long in advance should I make my reservation?